-Just as the stockholders or shareholders of a business have a say in how the business is owned and operated, the member-owners of a co-op have a say in how the cooperative is run.
-The crucial difference is that in the case of other types of corporations, how much of a say or how much control an owner has over the company is determined by how large their ownership stake is.
+Just as the stockholders or shareholders of a business have a say in the ownership and operations of a company, the member-owners of a co-op have a say in how the cooperative operates.
+The crucial difference is that in the case of other types of corporations, the size of their ownership stake affects how much of a say or how much control an owner has over the company.
 A shareholder who owns 50% of a corporation will have more votes or more control over the operation of the company compared to a shareholder who owns 2% of a corporation.

 That’s not the case with a co-op.
 As equity and equality are among the founding principles of a cooperative, each member-owner of a co-op gets one vote.
 The opinion of one co-op member does not have more weight than the opinion of another co-op member.

 Cooperatives often elect a board of directors.
-The responsibilities of the board of a co-op include ensuring that the cooperative is working towards achieving its mission, setting up operational policies for the co-op and hiring any outside managers or other employees.
+The responsibilities of the co-op board include ensuring that the cooperative is working towards achieving its mission, setting up operational policies for the co-op and hiring any outside managers or other employees.

 Members of a co-op’s board are members of the cooperative itself.
 They are typically elected to the board by a member vote.
 Some board members also serve as officers, such as president, vice president, secretary and treasurer.
-Board officers have additional responsibilities and duties, which are usually described and outlined in the by-laws of the cooperative.
+Board officers have additional responsibilities and duties, which members can find in the cooperative’s by-laws.

 7 Cooperative Principles